Navya Mobility is developing autonomous driving electric buses and other services that create new value in transportation.

 Case study

-Hitachiota City, Ibaraki Prefecture (Regular operation/EVO)
+Hitachiota City, Ibaraki Prefecture (regular operation)

 Yokkaichi City, Mie Prefecture